dememax/4del/Sphinx-essentials/index.rst

 ===========

 .. code:: rst
-   :caption: Specify exactly which lines to include with comma separated numbers
+   :caption: Specify exactly which lines to include with comma separated numbers and emphasise particular lines

    .. literalinclude:: example.py
       :lines: 1,3,5-10,20-
+      :emphasize-lines: 1,2,4-6
+      :dedent:

+* `emphasize-lines`: is counted in showed lines, not the source lines.
+* `dedent`: no argument given, all common leading indentation is removed

 ****************************************
 Tables